Talk to an Advisor now. Call Direct +1.919.488.8504

 Game Development - Game & Internet Technology - Game Engines & Production - Games Design Strategies - Game Level Design - Games Development Team - Game Portfolio

-General Education (partial listing) - Art Appreciation - Computer Applications - Civics and Economics - Oral Communications - Geometry - Environmental Science - Life Science - Geography - Psychology
+General Education (partial listing for Degree program) - Art Appreciation - Computer Applications - Civics and Economics - Oral Communications - Geometry - Environmental Science - Life Science - Geography - Psychology

 Portfolio Development- Portfolio Studio I & II - Portfolio Critique & Development

 Connect below for catalog details, course descriptions and more ...